cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What is CockroachCloud Serverless (beta)?

-CockroachCloud Serverless (beta) delivers free CockroachDB clusters for you and your organization.
-It is a managed instance of CockroachDB that removes the friction of initial cluster sizing and auto-scales based on your application traffic.
+CockroachCloud Serverless (beta) delivers free and paid CockroachDB clusters for you and your organization.
+It is a managed instance of CockroachDB that lets you start using your database immediately and auto-scales based on your application traffic.

 ### How do I start using CockroachCloud Serverless (beta)?